wafna/minmax/README.md

 While searching through a group of moves (which moves derive from an antecedent game state), the best valuation found thus far is used to prune subsequent searches.

 Pruning occurs when the maximizer sees a valuation better than its prune value and, conversely, when the minimizer sees a value worse than its prune value.
-In the first case, the maximizer aborts its search because it knows there's a minimizer above it (by dint of the fact that a prune value exists), which minimizer would never choose a move that would allow the maximizer to better than another choice would allow.
+In the first case, the maximizer aborts its search because it knows there's a minimizer above it (by dint of the fact that a prune value exists), which minimizer would never choose a move that would allow the maximizer to do better than another choice would allow.
-The same logic applies to the minimizer.
+Similar logic applies to the minimizer.

 ## Hexapawn